sqlparser/sqlflow_public/doc/get-started/indirect-dataflow-and-pseudo-column.md

+## Indirect dataflow and RelationRows (pseudo column)

 This article introduces some SQL elements that generate indirect dataflow.
 Indirect dataflow usually is generated from columns used in the where clause, group by clause, aggregate function and etc.

 In order to create indirect dataflow between columns, we introduce a pseudo column: **RelationRows**.

 RelationRows is a pseudo column of a relation used to represents the number of rows in a relation.
 As it's name indicates, RelationRows is not a real column in the relation(table/resultset and etc).
-Usually, It is used to represents a dataflow between a column and a relation.
+Usually, It is used to represent a dataflow between a column and a relation.

 RelationRows pseudo column can be used in both the source and target relation.